lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

     :name: portal_tut04_step02a
     :alt: A screenshot selecting MBAs that have more than 2000 observations.

 Pick and copy one ``ssObjectId``.
 Hovering over a table cell shows you a triple-dot box.
-If you right click that box, there are two options pop up: "Copy to clipboard" and "View as plain text".
+Right-click on that box, two options will pop up: "Copy to clipboard" and "View as plain text".
 Here, copy ``ssObjectId`` = ``7470575696289418102`` to clipboard and click
 "RSP TAP Search" button on the top left to go back to the ADQL Query page.

 .. figure:: /_static/portal_tut04_step02b.png